 I think when the universe was creating Japan, she thought, “It is such a beautiful land, let’s put all the cutest animals there.”
 Because how could one country have so many places occupied by delightful creatures?
-I have been to the Miyagi Fox Village, Nara deer park, and just recently, Nagano Snow Monkey Park.
+I have been to the Fox Village in Miyagi, the Deer Park in Nara, and just recently, the Snow Monkey Park in Nagano.
 Watching monkeys take baths in natural hot springs was one unique experience.
 It reminded me how cool nature is and how we must do everything we can to protect it.
 If you are thinking about visiting Nagano Snow Monkey Park, keep on reading for all the information you need to know.

 *This post contains affiliate links, which means, at no extra cost to you, I may earn a commission if you make a purchase.
 Thanks for supporting!